 Well, from my experience, I have never been scammed.
 Like I said above, the money goes to a middle man, the website, and you get paid.
 Other websites work differently, but from the two that I used, it’s pretty cut and dry.
 You do the work, you get paid.

 What you might find are some job postings that are scams or ethically wrong.
 They might be asking you to visit a site and pay money to make money….one of those things.
-Obviously, you just simply don’t apply to that job.
+You just simply don’t apply to that job.

 5) So what are my chances of getting a job?